aarons/mystic-cryptic/README.md

 # Backup and Encrypt Script

+**This project is in development; while it works, there are some issues with the scheduling module.**

 This script provides three main functions:

 1. creating a compressed and encrypted backup of a specified directory